utdata/csvkit-nicar/README.md

 - Get some summary stats
 - Order rows to see top sellers
 - Filter rows to get top sellers for specific locations
-- *MAYBE* csvquery for sums in counties?
+- Get sums in counties and cities

 ## Getting around the terminal